J. J. McCoy (rugby union)

 James Joseph McCoy (born 28 June 1958), also referred to as J.J.
 McCoy or Jimmy McCoy, is a former Ireland rugby union international.
-He was a member of the Ireland team that won the 1985 Five Nations Championship and the Triple Crown.
+A tighthead prop, he was a member of the Ireland team that won the 1985 Five Nations Championship and the Triple Crown.
 He also represented Ireland at the 1987 Rugby World Cup.
-While playing for Ireland, McCoy was also a serving Royal Ulster Constabulary officer.
+While playing for Ireland, McCoy was a serving Royal Ulster Constabulary officer.

 Playing career

 Clubs and province

 McCoy played rugby union at senior club level for Dungannon and Bangor.
 He also played for Ulster in the IRFU Interprovincial Championship, making his debut against Munster at Ravenhill in 1978 aged 19.

 On 14 November 1984 McCoy was a member of an Ulster team that defeated a touring Australia 15–13 at Ravenhill.